MACRS Recovery Periods Under the General Depreciation System (GDS)

 Also note that, under the half-year convention, if the property is sold, only one-half of the full depreciation for that year is deductible.

-If you look at the MACRS table (shown below) for 5-year property (i.e. computers), for example, you'll notice that the span of years for the recovery period is six years.
+If you look at the MACRS table (shown below) for 5-year property,such as computers, you'll notice that the span of years for the recovery period is six years.
 This is because, under the half-year convention:

 - Only 50% of the first year's depreciation is deductible.